d-edge/extLauncher/README.md

 COMMANDS:
     search             (Default) Type to search.
 Arrows Up/Down to navigate.
-Enter to launch the file index <pattern>    Indexes all files recursively with a specific pattern deindex            Clears the current index
+Enter to launch the file index <pattern>    Indexes all files recursively with a specific pattern which can be a wildcard (default) or a regular expression (--regex) deindex            Clears the current index
     info               Prints the current pattern and all the indexed files refresh            Updates the current index